w029bnw/CEG_6110_Homework_1/README.md

 If the user wishes to return to the first UI of the app, they can click the small arrow button located at the bottom of the page.

+## Design

+The only real design decision that was made was surrounding the ability to switch between UI pages.
+A ViewPager was initially used to switch between UI pages but this was layered ontop of each of the views, rendering any buttons or views useless.
+It was eventually decided that each view would then be set manually and the ability to switch between UI pages would be implemented with buttons.
+This met the requirement for easy switching between pages for the user and allowed interaction with the components on each page by the user.

+Classes were picked for their easy implementation and inclusion in the Android Studio project.
+The Drawing View library had a strong majority of the desired functionality (clear,undo,redo,save).
+The Android Material Color Picker Dialog library was implemented to meet the final criteria of choosing colors.
+The dialog portion of this particular class made it easy to use since it required less space, and it allowed for more options by using RGB sliders.

+Other than this, the app requirements were rather straight forward.
+No additional classes were created, as they were not necesary, and the direction of the design steered towards meeting all of the criteria of the assignment.

 ## Built With

 * [Android Studio](https://developer.android.com/studio/)